LoganTML/LoganTML/README.md

 3. C-Demo, a tool allowing users to create and manipulate lists in the command line.
 Created to review and practice implementing concepts including dynamic memory allocation, file I/O, data structures, and abstraction with the language C.

-Technical strengths: C, Java, HTML/CSS
+Technical strengths: C, Java, HTML/CSS, Unix, Bash

 Fun facts: